Cloverhill Prison

-Cloverhill Remand Prison (Príosún Chnoc na Seamar) is located on Cloverhill Road, Clondalkin, Dublin 22.
-It has a bed capacity of 431 and its average daily number of inmates resident in 2009 was 438.
+Cloverhill Prison (Príosún Chnoc na Seamar) is a remand prison in Dublin, Ireland.
+It is on Cloverhill Road, Clondalkin, Dublin 22.
+It has a bed capacity of 431 and its average daily number of inmates in 2022 was 424.

 History

 Adjacent to Wheatfield Prison, with which it shares many services, Cloverhill was opened in 1999.
-It is a purpose built remand prison and houses most of the remand prisoners in the state.
+It is a purpose-built remand prison and houses most of the remand prisoners in the state.

 It and the Dóchas Centre, a women's prison, hold 90 per cent of persons detained under processes of administration detention for immigration related issues.